-In this fascinating area, you can leapfrog from past to future by journeying from Haarlem—earliest center of Dutch art—to Rotterdam, colossus of the waterways and now home to Europe's most daringly modern architecture; travel through an open-air old-master painting by visiting Vermeer's blue-hued Delft.
-Chief among these peripheral cities, The Hague is often seen as a little aloof—it is, after all, Holland's seat of government and home to the Dutch royal family and the International Court of Justice.
-A quarter of Holland's 16 million residents live within 80 km (50 miles) of the capital: welcome to "Holland in a nutshell."
+In this fascinating area, you can leapfrog from past to future by journeying from Haarlem—earliest center of Dutch art—to Rotterdam, colossus of the waterways and now home to Europe's most daringly modern architecture; travel through an open-air old-master painting by visiting Vermeer's blue-hued Delft; or check out the refined elegance of The Hague, the Netherlands' seat of government and home to the Dutch royal family.

-All in all, although the Randstad area is small enough to drive through in an afternoon, it would take you weeks to explore fully.
-Even better: whereas Amsterdam tends to pander to the demands of tourists, this is the beating heart of the Netherlands where the "real" people live.
+All in all, the area is small enough to drive through in an afternoon, but it would take you weeks to explore fully.
+This beating heart of the Netherlands is where the "real" people live.
 And it's all the more fascinating for that.